Inventory Financing: When It's Time to Get a Loan and Grow Your Business

 You wish you could continue funding all your activities, but changes in cash flow are inevitable, especially if you're selling seasonal products.
-Not to mention, you need to maintain your profit margins as you scale and develop an omnichannel strategy for your brand.
+Not to mention, you need to maintain your profit margins as you scale and develop an omnichannel inventory management and marketing strategy for your brand.

 In 2018, ecommerce sales were $653 billion in 2018, and by 2021, they will increase by 25%.
 These numbers look good, and a loan to fund your inventory sounds like a great idea.
 But is it the right move?